bath-tub/receipt-processor-challenge/README.md

 # Installation for Receipt Processing Program

+Hello Fetch Engineers!
+I am Miller Bath.
+Please let me know if you run into any issues and contact millerzbath@gmail.com if you have any questions.

 This project uses docker to run the program.
-Please ensure you have that installed from the official docker website[https://www.docker.com/products/docker-desktop].
+Please ensure you have that installed from the [official docker website](https://www.docker.com/products/docker-desktop).
 1. Clone this repo
 2. Change directory into the repo
 3. run `docker build -t receipt-processing .`